winne27/fhem.js/README.md

     });

 **On client you can emit the following sync requests:**
-  * 'command',cmd      : send a fhem command like "list xyz".
+  * 'command','your_command':       send a fhem command like "list xyz".
 Response is send back as ack response
-  * 'commandNoResp',cmd: send a fhem command like "set xyz off".
+  * 'commandNoResp','your_command': send a fhem command like "set xyz off".
 No response of this command is send back
-  * 'getAllSwitches'   : returns JSON array with all devices which have state on, off or toggle
+  * 'getAllSwitches':               returns JSON array with all devices which have state on, off or toggle
-  * 'getAllValues'     : returns JSON array with all devices and their state
+  * 'getAllValues':                 returns JSON array with all devices and their state
-  * 'getAllUnitsOf'    : returns JSON array with all devices of type, there type is a argument
+  * 'getAllUnitsOf':                returns JSON array with all devices of type, there type is a argument
-  * 'JsonList2',cmd    : returns response from JsonList2 as JSON object
+  * 'JsonList2','fhem_unit':        returns response from JsonList2 as JSON object

 Java example for getAllSwitches: